kostyfisik/PKM-sync-template/notes/chore.pkm.interop.md

 # Dendron

 Dendron requires frontmatter to every markdown file.
-To fix this for notes created by other PKMs use
+To fix this for notes created by other PKM program use

     Alt-x Dendron:Doctor fixFrontmatter